Biden and Trump agree to 2 presidential debates, in June and in September

 Trump has been pushing for more debates and earlier debates, arguing voters should be able to see the two men face off well before early voting begins in September.
 He has repeatedly said he will debate Biden "anytime, anywhere, any place," even proposing the two men face off outside the Manhattan courthouse where he is currently on criminal trial in a hush money case.
 He also has been taunting Biden with an empty lectern at some of his rallies.

+Trump’s campaign on Wednesday challenged the Biden campaign to agree to at least two other debates between the two candidates, beside the June and September dates.
+The Biden campaign did not immediately respond to a request for comment.

-Biden's campaign has long held a grudge against the nonpartisan commission for failing to evenly apply its rules during the 2020 Biden-Trump matchups — most notably when it didn't enforce its COVID-19 testing rules on Trump and his entourage — and Biden's team has held talks with television networks and some Republicans about ways to circumvent the commission's grip on presidential debates.
+Biden's campaign has long held a grudge against the nonpartisan commission for failing to evenly apply its rules during the 2020 Biden-Trump matchups — most notably when it didn't enforce its COVID-19 testing rules on Trump and his entourage.

 Biden campaign chair Jen O’Malley Dillon on Wednesday sent a letter to the Commission on Presidential Debates to say that Biden’s campaign objected to the fall dates selected by the commission, which come after some Americans begin to vote, repeating a complaint also voiced by the Trump campaign.
 She also voiced frustrations over the rule violations and the commission's insistence on holding the debates before a live audience.